Tensor Cross Interpolation of Purities in Quantum Many-Body Systems: Discussion

 Potentially interesting further application of the \ttc{} interpolation for purities constructed in our work is the search for resonances within the many-body localized phase~\cite{PhysRevLett.119.110604,PhysRevLett.122.040601}.
 These resonances are expected to appear as small clusters of strongly entangled spins among the majority of other spins featuring the area-law entanglement.
 However, identifying such regions and studying their behavior is a challenging task.
 The existing algorithm for such resonance search revealed interesting insights~\cite{Herviou_2019}, but its extension to larger system sizes is not possible due to exponential scaling of complexity with the system size.
 Given the success of the \ttc{} learning of the entanglement feature deep in the MBL phase, we expect that it may be used as a basis of the more efficient polynomial-time algorithm for the search and characterization of resonances.
 When applied to highly excited eigenstates in the MBL phase, or physical states obtained after long-time evolution, such algorithm may reveal useful insights into the resonance structure for large systems.

 More broadly, our results raise an interesting question if \emph{other} exponentially large sets of observables in quantum systems can be efficiently interpolated with \ttc{}.
-The key insight that underlies the successful application of the \ttc{} algorithm to entanglement feature in present work is the fact that purities are invariant under the local basis choice of the quantum wave function~\footnote{ TCI algorithm is guaranteed to have no errors in the entries of the EF that were used as pivots, while all remaining entries are interpolated.
+The key insight that underlies the successful application of the \ttc{} algorithm to entanglement feature in present work is the fact that purities are invariant under the local basis choice of the quantum wave function. \re{The TCI algorithm is guaranteed to have no errors in the entries of the entanglement feature that were used as pivots, while all remaining entries are interpolated (see also recent work~\cite{Qin22} bounding the error on the Frobenius norm).
 Provided, we allow basis rotations, the errors from interpolated elements can spread to all entries in the rotated basis.
-For the EF however, basis rotations are not a natural operation since it would mix together purities of different spatial cuts.
-Therefore the basis-specific nature of the EF is advantageous to keep errors localized.}.
-Hence, it is interesting to understand if other physically relevant characteristics of many-body eigenstates, such as set of negativities for mixed states~\cite{Horodecki2009}, or set of pairwise mutual informations, featuring similar invariance, may be also efficiently learned via \ttc{} approach.
-In a different direction, it would be interesting to test the efficiency of the \ttc{} approach for interpolating entire EF in the restricted setting~\cite{PhysRevB.110.035124}, for instance allowing it to access purities only of a certain size (or number) of cuts.
-Such restriction may allow to practically apply the \ttc{} interpolation using data from noisy intermediate scale quantum (NISQ) devices as an input.
+For the entanglement feature however, basis rotations are not a natural operation since they would mix together purities of different spatial cuts.
+Therefore the basis-specific nature of the EF is advantageous to keep errors localized.}